Lebanese Shia Muslims: Origins

-Shi'i tradition traces the origins of the community in present-day Lebanon to Abu Dharr al-Ghifari, the prophet Muhammad's companion and a loyal associate of Ali, though modern historians largely dispute this.
+Shi'i tradition traces the origins of the community in present-day Lebanon to Abu Dharr al-Ghifari, the prophet Muhammad's companion and a loyal associate of Ali.
 Information regarding Jabal Amel's population prior to the Muslim conquest is scant and insufficient.
 It is traditionally thought to have included a substantial tribal segment prior to the Muslim conquest represented by the tribe of Banu 'Āmila.
 According to Irfan Shahîd, the Banu 'Āmila formed part of the Nabataean foederati of the Romans, whose presence in the region dates back to Biblical times.
 According to 10th-century historian al-Tabari, they were also affiliates of the Ghassanids who supplied troops to the Byzantines.
 Galilee, which included a part of Jabal Amel, was inhabited by Christian and Jewish communities in the Byzantine period, divided along west and east respectively.
 Along the coast, Tyre was predominantly Christianized under the Byzantines with a minor survival of the pagan cult of Melqart up until the early Islamic period.

-It seems Tripoli and Sidon were home to Shi'i elements as early as the 8th century.
-According to Friedman, a Shi'i convoy from Palestine reportedly visited and consulted the fifth Shia Imam Muhammad al-Baqir (c.
-712–733) in Kufa.
-The Shi'i historian Al-Ya'qubi (before 897) alluded to the settlement of 'Āmila in Palestine, which Friedman identifies as a Shi'ite tribe at his time.
+Shi'i elements appear to have been present in Tripoli and Sidon as early as the eighth century.
+Friedman notes that a Shi'i delegation from Palestine reportedly consulted the fifth Shia Imam, Muhammad al-Baqir (c.
+712–733), in Kufa.
+Shi'i historian Al-Ya'qubi alludes to the settlement of 'Āmila in Palestine, which Friedman identifies as a Shi'ite tribe.
 During the early Islamic period, Jabal Amel and the adjacent areas likely hosted several disgruntled groups or communities that were susceptible to Twelver Shia doctrine, and a positive and inviting dialectical relationship between the theological construct of Imamism and its social milieu gave precedence to the Shiite possibility.
-According to Jaafar al-Muhajir, the beginning of the process can be traced right after the Hasan–Muawiya treaty in 661.
-Rula Abisaad and Yaron Friedman argue that Banu 'Āmila may have already been Shiites in the seventh century, and thus spread Shi'ism or Shi'i tendencies among the locals.
-According to William Harris, the 842 revolt in Palestine gave rare exposure to a Shia-minded population on the fringes of Mount Lebanon.
+Al-Muhajir traces the beginning of this process to the aftermath of the Hasan–Muawiya treaty of 661, while Rula Abisaad and Yaron Friedman argue that Banu 'Āmila may have already been Shiites in the seventh century.
+Harris further observes that the 842 revolt in Palestine gave rare exposure to a Shia-minded population on the fringes of Mount Lebanon.

 In Mount Lebanon, the Twelver Shiites of Kisrawan were geographically separate from Jabal Amel.
-According to Harris, it's possible that Shia tribespeople were present early in the Umayyad period or after the 759 Munaytra uprising, and would have been well-established in the area by 960.
-On the other hand, al-Muhajir argues that the community was established in the aftermath of the First Crusade (c.
-1097–1099) and the fall of Tripoli in 1109, which triggered the city's depopulation of its Shia inhabitants.
+Harris suggests that Shia tribespeople may have settled the region as early as the Umayyad period, or following the Munaytra uprising of 759, and were likely well established there by the tenth century.
+By contrast, al-Muhajir dates the community's founding to the aftermath of the First Crusade (c.
+1097–1099) and the fall of Tripoli in 1109, which triggered the displacement of the city's Shia population.